emagiz/emdocs/mds/microlearning/crashcourse-platform-capture-configure-a-message-type.md

 After you have connected the system to eMagiz (located in the center) you will immediately be presented with the following pop-up.
 In this pop-up you have a choice to make:

 - Re-use a message type (in case another system already supplies Orders and you want to send these Orders to another system for example)
-- Add new message type
+- Add a new message type

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-capture-configure-a-message-type--new-message-type-first-popup.png"></p>

-In this case we will choose the option New message type.
+In this case, we will choose the option New message type.
 Selecting this option will lead to a second pop-up

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-capture-configure-a-message-type--new-message-type-second-popup.png"></p>

-In this pop-up you need to fill in the correct details regarding your message type.
+In this pop-up, you need to fill in the correct details regarding your message type.
 The critical ones are:

 - Display name
 - Technical name